 describes the share of investments in specific assets.

-reflecting the share of revenue from green activities of investee companies expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.
+reflecting the share of revenue from green activities of investee companies expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. operational expenditure (OpEx) reflecting

 - capital